-Scripture Texts (NRSV) for Sunday, December 8, 2013 (Second Sunday of Advent)
+Scripture Texts (NRSV) for Sunday, March 2,2014

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)

 For lectionary humor and insight, check the weekly comic Agnus Day.